httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ~~~
 {: #format-indeterminate-length title="Indeterminate-Length Message"}

-That is, an indeterminate-length message consists of a framing indicator, a
+An indeterminate-length request consists of a framing indicator ({{framing}}),
-block of control data that is formatted according to the value of the framing
-indicator, a header section that is terminated by a zero value, any number of
+request control data ({{request-control}}), a header section that is terminated
-non-zero-length chunks of binary content, a zero value, and a trailer section
+by a zero value, any number of non-zero-length chunks of binary content, a zero
-that is terminated by a zero value.
+value, a trailer section that is terminated by a zero value, and padding.

-Response messages that contain informational status codes result in a different
-structure; see {{informational}}.
-Note that while the Indeterminate-Length
-Informational Response field is shown in {{format-indeterminate-length}}, it can only
-appear in response messages.
+An indeterminate-length response contains the same fields, with the exception
+that request control data is replaced by zero or more informational responses
+({{informational}}) and response control data ({{response-control}}).

 The indeterminate-length encoding only uses length prefixes for content blocks.
 Multiple length-prefixed portions of content can be included, each prefixed by a